Summary

 On this page

-In the past, it was common to pull out natural teeth as soon as there was a problem and replace them with false teeth (dentures).
-These days, oral health professionals aim to help you keep your natural teeth for as long as possible.
+In the past, people often had their natural teeth pulled out when there was a problem and had them replaced with false teeth (dentures).
+These days, dental practitioners aim to help you keep your natural teeth for as long as possible.

 Types of dentures